intel/intel-ipsec-mb/README.md

 (3,4) - decryption is by8 and encryption is x8
 (5)   - AVX512 plus VAES and VPCLMULQDQ extensions
 (6)   - decryption is by16 and encryption is x16
+(7)   - same as AES128-CBC for AVX, combines cipher and CRC32

 Legend:
 ` byY` - single buffer Y blocks at a time